juliancwirko/chakra-typescript-problem/README.md

 ![Chakra + TS 2](./public/screens/chakra_ts_2.png)

-### Chakra CLI tokens with '--out' flag
+### ~~Chakra CLI tokens with '--out' flag~~ [fixed in @chakra-ui/cli v2.3.0](https://github.com/chakra-ui/chakra-ui/releases/tag/%40chakra-ui%2Fcli%402.3.0)

-We can specify the destination directory for `theming.types.d.ts,` but it imports `import { BaseThemeTypings } from "./shared.types.js";` using relative paths, so there is no way to use the option, right?
-What if I would like to keep the `theming.types.d.ts` in the project, not node_modules?
+~~We can specify the destination directory for `theming.types.d.ts,` but it imports `import { BaseThemeTypings } from "./shared.types.js";` using relative paths, so there is no way to use the option, right?
+What if I would like to keep the `theming.types.d.ts` in the project, not node_modules?~~

 ### Typescript for custom theme configuration